HomeSite Map

 In his book "Tune In," Mark Lewisohn relates that it "became the third Tamla song in The Beatles' repertoire (the first two being The Miracles' "Who's Lovin' You" and Barrett Strong's "Money") and all were sung by John, with Paul and George head to head at the second microphone to deliver the prominent backing vocals, and all three adding the handclaps high, at head level, as a visual attraction."
 Billy Hatton of the rival Liverpool group The Four Jays remembers the experience of seeing The Beatles playing "Please Mister Postman" as "a wow moment.
 I was struck by how tight they were.
 As a semi-pro group, The Four Jays would take a month to start playing a new song really well."
 In The Beatles case, they mastered it very quickly.

 Throughout the rest of 1962, The Beatles frequently included "Please Mister Postman" in their repertoire, including their stints in Hamburg, Germany.
-As 1963 and national stardom set in, their set lists became smaller and their focus was on promoting their recent hit singles and album tracks.
-Therefore, the song was put on the back burner for the first half of the year.
+As 1963 and national stardom set in, the group's set lists became smaller as their focus was primarily set on promoting their recent hit singles and album tracks.
+Therefore, this song was put on the back burner for the first half of the year.

 On February 23rd, 1964, the day after they returned from their historic first American visit, they mimed a performance of the song for the British television show "Big Night Out."
 This performance can be seen on the Anthology program.
 After they recorded one more BBC radio version of the song on March 30th, 1964, as detailed above under "Recording Sessions," it appears that The Beatles retired "Please Mister Postman" for good.